LucasBortoloti/DockerVolume/Readme.md

 ir no diretório do container etc/apache2/ports.conf e mudar a porta para a que foi especificada no container

-### Comando para restartar o apache, estando dentro do terminal do sistema operacional do container usar o comando:
+### Comando para restartar o apache:

+estando dentro do terminal do sistema operacional do container:

 service apache2 restart